turingschool/backend-curriculum-site/module2/lessons/cart_implementation.markdown

 ### Creating a Backpack and Adding a Flash Message

-Run the test and it complains about not having a capture button.
+Run the test and it complains about not having a add item button.
 Let's make a button and talk about what the path should be.
 Inside of views/items/index.html.erb:

 ```erb
   <%= button_to "Add Item", backpacks_path, class: "btn btn-danger" %>